Julissa Gomez

-Julissa D'Anne Gomez (November 4, 1972 – August 8, 1991) was an American gymnast whose rapid rise through the ranks of elite gymnastics in the mid-1980s was cut short by a vaulting accident in 1988 that left her a quadriplegic.
+Julissa D'Anne Gomez (November 4, 1972 – August 8, 1991) was an American artistic gymnast whose rapid rise through the ranks of elite gymnastics in the mid-1980s was cut short by a vaulting accident in 1988 that left her a quadriplegic.
 She eventually died from her injury.
-She was being coached by Al Fong, and had previously been coached by Bela Karolyi.
+She was being coached by Al Fong, and had previously been coached by Béla Károlyi.

 Her injury sparked major changes to the vaulting discipline of women's gymnastics with the goal of preventing such serious injuries.

 Career

 Gomez was born in San Antonio, Texas, the older of two daughters born to a pair of former migrant farm workers from Laredo, Texas.
 Her parents, mother Otilia and father Ramiro, worked their way up from their farm working days to become a teacher and a welder, respectively, and struggled to keep their family together while giving 10-year-old budding gymnast Julissa a chance to train with renowned gymnastics coach Béla Károlyi in Houston.
 At the 1986 U.S. Championships, she placed fourth in the all-around in the junior division and won a place on the U.S. National Team.
 By 1987, she was representing the United States in international meets.
 Especially strong on the uneven bars and balance beam, Gomez was considered a legitimate contender for the 1988 U.S. Olympic team.

-In mid-1987, Gomez, wanting to move further up the rankings and reportedly frustrated with Károlyi's sometimes abusive training methods, decided to leave the Károlyis.
+In mid-1987, Gomez wanted to move further up the rankings and reportedly became frustrated with Károlyi's sometimes abusive training methods.
+She decided to then leave the Károlyis.
 After briefly training at US Acrosports in Webster, Texas, Gomez's search for a new coach led her to select Al Fong, who was the trainer of another up-and-coming gymnast eager to make the 1988 Olympic team, Christy Henrich.
 Though her parents had vowed to keep the family together no matter where Julissa's career took her, they decided that Ramiro would move with Julissa to Blue Springs, Missouri, where Fong's gymnastics club, Great American Gymnastics Express (GAGE), was located while Otilia would remain behind until Julissa's younger sister Kristy finished school for the year.